rnbguy/oopsla21artifact/microbenchmarks/README.md

 ```
 docker run -it <image_name> /bin/bash
 ```
-For sanity checking, run the following script after executing the above commands, which will run a very small version of our experiments:
+For sanity checking, run the following script after executing the above commands, which will run a very small version of our experiments.
+This should complete without errors with a message that says `Generating plots ...`.
 ```
 ./BuildAndRunMicrobenchmarks.sh
 ```
-All of the above commands should finish in < 5 minutes.
+All of the above commands should finish in less than 5 minutes.
+(On a fresh OS with missing dependencies, it might take up to 15 min for the docker build to finish.)

-To reproduce results of microbenchmarks given in the paper run:
+To reproduce results of Fig. 13 of the paper:
 ```
 ./BuildAndRunMicrobenchmarks.sh --numIterations=5000 --testCases=50
 ```